Skip to content

 On June 12, 2026, Brazilian logistics company MHE9 Logística Ltda appeared on the public leak site of the gunra ransomware group, with attackers claiming to have exfiltrated internal files during a ransomware incident.

 Public reporting indicates the listing occurred on the gunra leak site, hosted and tracked via ransomware.live.
-The entry confirms that attackers gained access to the company’s systems, encrypted data, and then published proof of exfiltration.
+The entry states that attackers gained access to the company’s systems, encrypted data, and then published proof of exfiltration.
 No exact victim count has been disclosed, and the precise volume or sensitivity of the stolen files remains unclear from available reporting.
 The incident follows the group’s standard pattern of dual extortion: demanding payment to prevent both encryption recovery issues and public data release.

 Why This Matters for You and Your Family